claclacla/Mindset/README.md

 The available features are:

+- the application is responsive and can be used on mobile devices
 - Authentication with error handling for incorrect credential input.
 - Data storage in the application's local storage to manage page reloads.
 - Display of training sessions already present in the database.